thomaswp/Clashroom/README.md

 **Skill.java**: Extend this class to create a new Skill for dragons to use.
 Have a DragonClass add it to its skill tree to have that dragon be able to learn your skill.
 Make sure to register your new skill with Skill's skills array.

 ## TODO ##
-There is a TODO.txt file inside the main directory with future work that needs doing.
+There is a [TODO.md](TODO.md) file inside the main directory with future work that needs doing.
 There are also TODO markers inside the code with specific improvement that are needed.

 ## Helpful Hints ##
 There are a number of things to watch out for when working with GWT.
 A few memorable ones are listed below: